amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 ![plot of chunk unnamed-chunk-14](../img/posts/supervised-summarizer/unnamed-chunk-14.png)
 <BR><BR>
-And now for the capper, let's plot everything on a bar graph so we can easily compare the strongest predictors and the direction they affect the model:
+And now for the final capper, let's plot everything on a bar graph so we can easily compare the strongest predictors and the direction they affect the model:

 ```r